The World’s Most Powerful Surface Enhancement Technology

 Laser peening is a fascinating marriage of electromagnetic physics and materials science.
 The process uses high-energy lasers to strengthen metals, producing robust components that are highly resistant to failure.
 Laser peening (LSP for short) plays a critical role enhancing critical parts for critical industries.
 You’ll find laser peened parts in aircraft engines, power plants, and heavy machinery around the world.

 If you’re new to the world of laser peening, we’ve got a wealth of technical content available at your fingertips.
-(Check out our library of papers and patents!)
-But before taking that deep dive, here are five interesting facts to put this revolutionary enhancement process in perspective.
+(Check out our library of resources) But before taking that deep dive, here are five interesting facts to put this revolutionary enhancement process in perspective.

 1) Light Can Strengthen Steel

 It’s worth taking a step back to consider the awesome implications of peening metal with lasers.
 We’re using pulses of light to strengthen steel and titanium, replacing old-world peening techniques with new-age technology.